rychap/rohanpai.github.com/_posts/2016-04-28-death-does-not-wait.md

 As it currently stands, Batman Begins is one of my favorite films of all time.
 Every time I watch it, I find myself understanding and connecting with the film in deeper ways.

-One of my favorite scenes in the movie is when Bruce Wayne climbs a mountain to train with Henri Ducard and the League of Shadows.
+One of my favorite scenes in the film is when Bruce Wayne climbs a mountain to train with Henri Ducard and the League of Shadows.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/C33pdX1meX4" frameborder="0" allowfullscreen></iframe>

 > Henri Ducard: Are you ready to begin?
+>
 > Bruce Wayne: I-I can barely stand...
+>
 > Henri Ducard: [kicks him] Death does not wait for you to be ready!
 Death is not considerate, or fair!
 And make no mistake: here, you face Death.

 This scene speaks strongly about the nature of things.